 Are You Ready to Build Your Credit and Level Up Your Lifestyle?

-Building your credit is a process in which you add positive elements or aspects to your credit report that improve your overall score.
+Building your credit refers to instances in which you add positive elements to your credit report that improve your overall score.
 There are dozens of ways to build credit, whether you are an individual consumer or a business.
-Building your credit can help to improve your chances of getting approved for loans and credit accounts, can lower your interest rates, and can even bring down your monthly insurance premiums.
+Building your credit can help to improve your chances of being approved for loans and credit accounts, can lower your interest rates, and can bring down your monthly insurance premiums.

 Whether you are an individual consumer or a business, you’ll need to have good credit in order to better your financial standing.
 For instance, you negotiate better terms with suppliers if your business can show a positive repayment history from work with previous suppliers.
 In order to show a good credit history, you will first need to build your credit from the ground up, which can be tricky.